-- Relevant details of the CEMP - Existence and requirements of this GWMP including appendices - Relevant legislation and guidance - Roles and responsibilities for groundwater management - Water Quality management and procedures - Conditions of environmental licences, permits and approvals - Existence of the Soil and Water Quality Management Plan and its relevance to groundwater management and water criteria
+- Relevant details of the CEMP - Relevant legislation and guidance - Water Quality management and procedures including discharge processes. - Conditions of environmental licences, permits and approvals.

 Targeted training in the form of toolbox talks or tailored training sessions will also be provided to personnel with a key role in groundwater management.
 Specific training may include: